mythz/mythz.github.com/source/_posts/2013-02-27-the-deep-insights-of-alan-kay.markdown

 than their internal object composition:

 > The key in making great and growable systems is much more to design how its modules communicate rather than
-> what their internal properties andbehaviors should be.
+> what their internal properties and behaviors should be.

 And finds [static type systems too crippling](http://queue.acm.org/detail.cfm?id=1039523):